liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/13-trial-plugin-installation.markdown

 4. Once signed into the Store, click on the *Purchased* link, and then click on the *EE* tab.

-    Here you can see a list of @product@ plugins that are installed, as well as options to update or install certain plugins.
+    Here you can see a list of @sharepoint@ plugins that are installed, as well as options to update or install certain plugins.
 See [Using the Liferay Marketplace](/docs/7-2/user/-/knowledge_base/u/using-the-liferay-marketplace)
     for details.